 I think that just about sums up my opinion of this album as I have arse-licked it quite enough for one day and I wish to return to my humus and nut cheese sandwich before I return to tree hugging and alienating myself from the rest of society.

 Structure, however, is just as important as musicianship.
 Without structure an album of this technicality will sound like a giant clusterfuck of random sweeps, riffs, and blast beats.
 Thankfully, this album is well-structured.
 Each tempo change, riff, solo, and melodic break fits in perfectly.
-Even the instrumental track (The Monolith) compliments the final track (King of Tyrants).
+Hell, there is a jazzy break towards the end of “Do Not Resuscitate” before exploding into a short, chaotic guitar solo and it works perfectly; the transition is flawless and it throws the listener off guard.
+Even the instrumental track, “The Monolith”, compliments the final track, “Kingdom of Tyrants”.
 It is obvious that a lot of effort was put into the songwriting as opposed to completely forgetting about the songwriting process and adding as many technical riffs and sweeps as possible to show how skilled the band members are.

-Everything comes together perfectly with this album: the musicianship is superb; the songs are brutal, well-structured, and surprisingly melodic at times; there are no filler tracks; and (most importantly) the album is original.
-This is one of those albums that deserves to be listened to in its entirety.
-Do not skip any tracks on this album, they are all standouts.
-This truly is the pinnacle of deathgrind and one of the best albums of 2012.
-Buy this album!
+Everything comes together perfectly with Monolith of Inhumanity: the musicianship is superb; the songs are brutal, well-structured, and surprisingly melodic at times; there are no filler tracks; and, most importantly, the album is original.
+This is an album that deserves to be listened to in its entirety.
+Do not skip any tracks, they are all standouts.
+This truly is the pinnacle of deathgrind and one of the best metal albums of 2012.